 Whilst we want to give our Key Stage 4 learners the best possible chance to build up a wide range of qualifications to embark on their journey into work or further/higher education, our main goal is to allow the learners to continue to develop confidence and resilience and embrace every challenge they face.

 Our Key stage 5 is year 12 and 13.
 We aim to provide our learners with a progression from Key stage 4 as well as equip them with the necessary qualifications and skills for them to move on to the next stage of their career path.
 We continue to work with collaboration schools and colleges in order to offer our learners a wide range of post 16 courses, which can be studied at CCYD or at other schools via school transport.
 Learners will study a maximum of 4 option choices and also Welsh Baccalaureate Level 3, which is compulsory.

 We have a thriving 6th form at CCYD where our learners study a range of level 3 courses.
 We work closely with our partnership schools within Bridgend to offer a wide range of collaboration courses where our students can travel to other venues to study courses.
 We also collaborate with Bridgend College who offer a range of day time as well as twilight courses in the evening.
 We have a team of staff who support our 6th form learners though year 12 and 13 from settling in to life in the 6th form, to choosing the correct courses, careers advice and support in applying for universities.
-During the 6th form we have a range of external visits and activities in house, ranging from careers fairs, apprenticeship events and university talks so that our students can familiarise with life outside of education.
+During the 6th form we have a range of external visits and activities in house, ranging from careers fairs, apprenticeship events and university talks so that our learners can familiarise with life outside of education.
 This allows them to make informed decisions about their future.